 (ARPA) funding to this project.

-- Friends of the Park on Elm has raised $300,000 in charitable contributions from the Marblehead community in the past few months.
+- Friends of the Park on Elm has raised over $500,000 in charitable contributions from the Marblehead community in the past two years.

 Meet the new park.